ravenusmc/examining_suicide/readme.md

 https://www.kaggle.com/szamil/who-suicide-statistics

 As usual, the dataset comes from Kaggle.
+Furthermore, the guide at testdriven.io helped me at times throughout this project since this is really my first project working with both flask and Vue together.

 # Getting started